What is a good bounce rate and why you should care.

 What Is a Good Bounce Rate?

-Bounce rate refers to the percentage of single-page sessions by visitors.
-In other words, it’s the percentage of people who see one page before bouncing off your website.
-Also, this metric is essential for website owners to know to help evaluate site performance and audience response.
+Bounce rate referee to an element of Google Analytics data.
+It is the percentage of single-page sessions by visitors.
+It is the percentage of people who see one page before bouncing off your website.
+Also, this metric is essential for webmasters to help evaluate site performance and audience response.
 The average bounce rate of websites is in the range of 26 to 70 percent, with an overall average of 45 percent.

 A high bounce rate can be due to various issues, such as:

-- a slow loading site or content that does not meet user expectations.
+- slow loading site or content that does not meet user expectations.

 - it may also be due to a confusing landing pages with unclear navigation and functionality.